bdecon/econ_data/bd_CPS/README.md

 - Revised data from Census for revised December 2007 weights;

 - Additional data from Census for 2015-16 professional certification variables;

+- Additional data on COVID-19, covering May 2020 onward;

 - BLS API code (to retrieve CPI data, free but requires registration);